Psage001/meal_app/README.md

-Here’s an updated **README** file with the mention of the Udemy course that inspired the app:

----

 # **Meal App** 🍲

 **Meal App** is a Flutter-based mobile application that allows users to browse, filter, select, and favorite meals.
 With a sleek user interface and easy navigation, this app provides a seamless experience for users looking to explore new recipes.
 Users can filter meals based on preferences like dietary restrictions, complexity, and more.